eficode-academy/dayofdocker15/README.md

 If you want to do something manually to these directories, you need to use sudo.

 The user student is granted sudo access.

+On the host, the user is member of both docker and admin groups.
+Created as:
+# useradd -m  -G docker,admin  -s /bin/bash -c "Student" student